By Mike Miller January 2, 2023

-The home page of Florida Backroads Travel mentions that I've driven 2,000,000 miles in Florida in a variety of different cars.
+The home page of this website mentions that I've driven 2,000,000 miles in Florida in a variety of different cars.
 I love cars, so it's easy for me to remember every single one.

 Back in my day, most high school kids didn't have cars.
 The first car I purchased was in 1960 shortly after I joined the Navy.
 It was a 1953 Porsche.
 I loved it and should have kept it.

-My most recent cars are the ones I still drive on a daily basis: a 2009 Toyota Corolla and a 1998 Honda CRV.
-The combined mileage on the cars is about 390,000 miles.
+My most recent cars are the ones I still drive on a daily basis: a 2009 Toyota Corolla and a 2016 Honda HR-V.

 I changed the oil and filters and rotated the tires on all of my cars every 3,000-5,000 miles, even the LEMONS.

 I have only owned 4 cars over the years that I've considered to be outright lemons.
 You will learn about them in the list below.

 Here's the list and I hope you enjoy reading about these cars, some good and some bad.
 The cars are listed in order of year I bought them.